Understanding the GST System In India

 They can do all the work on behalf of taxpayers as allowed under GST Law.

 A taxpayer may choose a different GSTP by simply unselecting the previous one and then choosing new GSTP on the GST Portal.
+The tasks performed by a GST practitioner include the following -

 What is the role of CBIC?

 CBIC would be responsible for the administration of the CGST and IGST law.
-In addition, CBIC continues to administer the excise duty regime for collection and levy of central excise duty on 5 specified petroleum products and tobacco products.
+In addition, CBIC continues to administer the excise duty regime for the collection and levy of central excise duty on 5 specified petroleum products and tobacco products.

 What is the role of GST Suvidha Providers(GSP)?